 Zika virus and the other flaviviruses are part of a larger group of viruses termed arboviruses (for arthropod-borne).
 The defining characteristic of these viruses is that they are transmitted to humans via the bite of infected arthropods, most commonly mosquitoes and ticks.
 They are maintained in nature through a complex cycle in which they rotate between a vertebrate animal host and a blood-feeding vector that carries the virus from one host to another.
 Another recently emergent arbovirus is chikungunya virus, which belongs to the Alphavirus family.

 Most people who become infected with Zika virus do not experience any symptoms.
-About one in five people will become sick, usually with a mild illness whose common symptoms are a mild fever, skin rash, joint pain, and conjunctivitis.
-The symptoms generally begin a few days after a bite from an infected mosquito and last about two to seven days.
+Those that do will usually experience only mild symptoms including fever, rash, headache, muscle and joint pain, and conjunctivitis.
+The symptoms generally begin about three to fourteen days after a bite from an infected mosquito and last for about two to seven days.
 Because symptoms may be nonexistent or similar to other viruses (such as dengue virus), many people might never realize they have been infected with Zika virus.

-In pregnant women, there is a much graver risk from Zika virus infection.
-In Brazil, an explosive epidemic of a condition known as microcephaly has been correlated with the outbreak of Zika virus.
+In pregnant women, however, there is a much graver risk of complications from Zika virus infection.
+In 2015 in Brazil, an explosive epidemic of a condition known as microcephaly was correlated with the outbreak of Zika virus.
 Microcephaly is an uncommon disorder in which a baby’s head is much smaller than normal due to abnormal brain development while in the womb or shortly after birth.
 Babies with this condition will often experience developmental delays later in life and some may have vision defects including blindness.
 The problems affecting babies with microcephaly can range from mild to severe and can sometimes be life-threatening.

 Microcephaly can be caused by a number of genetic and environmental factors, including Down syndrome and fetal exposure to a variety of toxins.
-However, the number of microcephaly cases in Brazil since the Zika virus outbreak began is about twenty times higher than normally would be expected.
+However, the number of microcephaly cases during the Zika virus outbreak in Brazil was about twenty times higher than normally would be expected.
 Such a congenital malformation has not been seen with any other flavivirus or other arthropod-borne virus.

 Another complication of Zika virus is Guillain-Barre syndrome, a rare condition in which the body’s immune system attacks part of the nervous system.
+This syndrome also can be caused by a number of other viruses.
 Symptoms include muscular weakness and tingling in the arms and legs.
 In the most severe cases, a person may be almost completely paralyzed and the respiratory muscles affected, and the patient will require hospitalization.
 Most people recover, but some may continue to experience some degree of weakness.
-This syndrome can be also be caused by a number of other viruses.

-Zika virus was first isolated in 1947 in the Zika Forest of Uganda (named after the word Zika which means "overgrown" in the local language) from a rhesus monkey during a survey to detect yellow fever infections in primates.
+Zika virus was first isolated in 1947 in the Zika Forest of Uganda (Zika means "overgrown" in the local language) from a rhesus monkey during a survey to detect yellow fever infections in primates.
 It was subsequently identified in humans in 1952 in Uganda and Tanzania.
 Over the next couple of decades, there was evidence of human infections in other African countries, including an outbreak in Nigeria in 1973; human infections were also reported in countries in Asia.

 The first known large outbreak of Zika virus occurred on remote Yap Island in the Pacific Ocean in 2007, with an estimated number of 5,000 cases of mild disease.
 This was followed in 2013-2014 with an outbreak in French Polynesia, with an estimated number of 20,000 cases.
 It was during this outbreak that an unusual increase in the number of Guillain-Barre syndrome cases was first noted.